100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo that saved a city and became a global pop culture icon.

 - The Fact: Designed by Milton Glaser in 1977 for a tourism campaign, he famously sketched it in the back of a taxi and did the work pro bono.
-It was designed to help combat New York City's reputation for being crime-ridden and dangerous.
+It was designed to help combat New York City’s reputation for being a crime-ridden and dangerous place.

 - My Take: This is more than a logo; it’s a piece of communication design history.
 It’s a rebus—a puzzle using pictures to represent words.
 It’s so simple, positive, and effective that it has been copied and parodied endlessly.
 It proves that a great idea is more powerful than any complex execution.